arnobt78/VRPTW-Solver-Comparison-pyApp/README.md

-## The Comparison results of different NP metahuristic algo for VRPTW
+## The Comparison results of different NP metahuristic algorithms for VRPTW

 Running Algorithms on dataset: rc108.txt